grz0zrg/splayer/README.md

 A spectogram player for [Fragment](https://www.fsynth.com)

-This gather any images element with CSS class "hplayer" and build a player out of it, the covnerted sound can be downloaded as WAV.
+This gather any images element with CSS class "hplayer" and build a player out of it, the converted sound can be downloaded as WAV.

 The player use additive synthesis with a [logarithmic map](https://www.fsynth.com/documentation/ui/) to convert the image to sounds, granular synthesis method is planned.